Homemade chocolate peanut butter spread - this is a decadent yet healthy chocolate nut butter.

 How to serve?

-- The homemade chocolate spread is delicious on bread, bread rolls, muffins, toast, or crackers for breakfast or brunch.
+- The homemade chocolate spread is delicious on spelt bread, overnight bread rolls, muffins, toast, or crackers for breakfast or brunch.

 - You can also serve it as a dip for sliced fruit.
-Apples and strawberries are great, and crispy pears are even better, my favorite combination at the moment.
+Apples and strawberries are great, and crispy pears are even better, which is my favorite combination at the moment.

 Other breakfast spread recipes